Logan-wilson/extendedRLM/README.md

-# extendedRLM
-An extension of the Radial Line Model to predict spatial relations
+# An extension of the Radial Line Model to predict spatial relations